Creating Your First Site

 Go to https://playground.hydroserver.org.

-Click the 'Sign up' button on the top right of the page to create an account for Playground.
-Note, user information is public so everyone else on playground will see your account information, so choose information you're OK with sharing.
+Click the 'Sign up' button on the top right of the page to create a user account for Playground.
+Note that user information is public.
+Everyone else on playground will see your account information, so choose information you're OK with sharing.

 Create a workspace